RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

-Somehow, having all `CPU_MODEL` in one directory is just to save common parts and keep the `cpu` directory tidy, all the different ones could still be defined in there own directory, but nested in the common one.
+Somehow, having all `CPU_MODEL` in one directory is just to save common parts and keep the `cpu` directory tidy, all the different ones could still be defined in their own directory, but nested in the common one.

 This could transfer to have for each `CPU_MODEL` for a `CPU` the following files: